Nick Saban: 2016 season

 Alabama started Saban's tenth season ranked #1 in the AP and Coaches Poll.
 2016 was the ninth consecutive year Alabama was #1 at some point in the season.
 In their first meeting since the 1985 Aloha Bowl, Alabama dominated traditional power #20 USC, 52–6, in the Advocare Classic at Arlington, Texas.
 In their home opener, the Tide took down Western Kentucky, 38–10.
 In the conference opener, Alabama avenged their last two regular-season losses, defeating #19 Ole Miss 48–43.
 The next week Saban took on his alma mater Kent State with a 48–0 shutout.
 On homecoming, Alabama defeated Kentucky 34–6.
 The next week Saban picked up his 10th consecutive victory over Arkansas, winning 49–30.

 In the annual Third Saturday in October, Alabama dominated #9 Tennessee 49–10, to win its tenth in a row over the Vols.
 In their second straight game versus a top-10 opponent, Alabama defeated #6 Texas A&M 33–14.
 After a bye week, the Tide went to Baton Rouge to face #15 LSU.
 In a defensive slugfest, Alabama shut out the Tigers 10–0.
 The win was also Alabama's sixth in a row over LSU and the first shutout over them since the 2012 BCS National Championship Game.
 The following week Alabama defeated Mississippi State 51–3.
 The win gave Saban his ninth consecutive season winning 10 or more games.
 With a win by Georgia over #9 Auburn, the Tide secured their third consecutive SEC West Division championship, seventh for Saban at Alabama, and tenth overall for his career.

 The next week the Tide defeated FCS opponent Chattanooga 31–3.
 In the Iron Bowl, Saban secured an undefeated regular season by defeating in-state rival #16 Auburn 30–12.
 This was Alabama's third straight win over the Tigers, the first time since 1990–1992.
 Alabama finished its regular season 12–0 for the third time in Saban's career at Alabama and first since 2009.
 In the SEC Championship, Alabama defeated #15 Florida in a rematch of the previous season's title game, 54–16.
 The win gave Alabama its 26th SEC title, 5th for Saban at Alabama and 7th overall for his career.
 This was Alabama's third straight conference championship, the first time it had won three straight SEC titles since 1977–1979, and its first three-peat since the SEC Championship Game was added in 1992.

 Alabama made the College Football Playoff for the third consecutive year and came in as the #1 seed for the second time.
 The Tide was selected to play in the Peach Bowl against the #4 seed Washington Huskies.
 In the first meeting with the Huskies since the 1986 Sun Bowl, Alabama won 24–7.
 In a rematch of the previous season's National Championship game, Alabama fell short to #2 Clemson 35–31 when the Tigers scored on a game-winning touchdown pass with one second left on the clock.
 Alabama failed to recover Clemson's onside kick and time ran out.
 The loss snapped Alabama's 26-game winning streak and was Saban's first loss in a title game.
-The Tide finished the season at 14–1.
+The Tide finished the season at 14–1 and were later named national champions by Colley Matrix, though this championship is unclaimed by Alabama.